heckj/YrsC/README.md

+# Deprecated

+Please check out the Y CRDT's effort to make swift accessible code at https://github.com/y-crdt/y-uniffi as the alternative from the Y-CRDT development team.

-# Swift package wrapping Y CRDT's FFI C-based interface
+## Swift package wrapping Y CRDT's FFI C-based interface

 Much of the setup here is inspired by the blog post about building C FFI interfaces from Rust and combining them to make them available